jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 ### Remediation

-Once methods for pattern discovery and inference are mastered, the next step is to look into auto remediation.
+Once methods for pattern recognition and inference are mastered, the next step is to look into auto remediation.
 The first approach consists in running automated diagnostics scripts (runbooks) to troubleshoot and gain insights of the current state of components, services, or systems to, afterwards, conduct a manual remediation.
 As knowledge on failure modes is gained, failure patterns are identified and recovery is encoded into automated